lowRISC/opentitan/doc/getting_started/_index.md

 ## Step 4: Build OpenTitan Software

 Follow the [dedicated guide]({{< relref "build_sw" >}}) to build OpenTitan's software, and then return to this page.
+Some tests might fail because you don't have Verilator installed, which we will do in the next step.

 ## Step 5: Set up your Simulation Tool or FPGA